-Gregg Murphy completed his seventh season as associate head coach of the Santa Clara women's soccer program in 2013.
+Gregg Murphy enters his eighth season as associate head coach of the Santa Clara women's soccer program in 2014.
 He joined the Bronco coaching staff in 2007 after spending 11 seasons as head coach at Loyola Marymount University.

 Murphy has done a remarkable job in seven seasons on the Misson Campus.
 The 2007 SCU team ranked as high as No. 1 nationally, advancing into the NCAA College Cup Tournament for the 19th consecutive season.

 While at LMU, he led the team to a winning record in eight of those campaigns, and to a pair of NCAA Tournament berths, the first two in school history.
 In 2002, Murphy led the Lions to their first ever postseason appearance, receiving an at-large berth in the NCAA Tournament.

 During the 2000 season he enjoyed the 100th win of his career against UNLV, and led the Lions to their best-ever finish in conference history (5-2), including a shutout victory against nationally ranked Santa Clara (No. 22).
 They finished the season ahead of Santa Clara and San Diego in the WCC, both of whom earned a trip to the NCAA Tournament.
 In 1999, Murphy led the Lions to a 13-6 mark that included a national ranking at No. 19.

 In 1998, the Lions posted their best record ever at 12-2-5, not losing a game at home (6-0-4).
 In that season, for the first time in LMU women's soccer history, the squad was ranked among national leaders in three different categories (No. 3 in shutouts per game-0.68, No. 9 in team defense-0.58 GAA and No. 23 in winning percentage-76.3).